Annihilators Motorcycle Club: The club

 The best known member of the Holocaust Club was Brian "Bo" Beaucage, who had been one of the leaders of the prison riot at the Kingston Penitentiary that took place between 14 and 18 April 1971.
 Beaucage had a certain degree of fame in the Canadian underworld for his actions during the prison riot when he used a board with a nail sticking through it to execute two child molester prisoners.
 In 1985, Beaucage quarreled with Kellestine, which led him to move to Kitchener, where he joined Satan's Choice, the enemies of the Outlaws.

 In 1988, the club was renamed as the Annihilators and relocated to St. Thomas, but Kellestine continued as club president.
 The logo of the Annihilators was a mailed fist clenching the light-bolt runes of the SS.
 The journalist Jerry Langton called the Annihilators "small-time crooks".
-The journalist Peter Edwards called the Annihilators a "motley but tough" gang whose members joined with the hope of being promoted up to join the Outlaws.
+The journalist Peter Edwards called the Annihilators a "motley but tough" gang whose members joined with the hope of being promoted to the Outlaws.
 The clubhouse of the Annihilators on 54 Mondamin Street in St. Thomas, was described as a decaying building with steel plates on the windows and security cameras all around.
 Kellestine had a practice of tossing roofing nails into the parking lot to keep police cars away from the clubhouse, which he would then forget where he placed, thus puncturing the tires of any automobile that happened to park in the clubhouse's parking lot.
-The Annihilators' clubhouse was known to locals as a "booze can" where contraband cigarettes together with stolen goods were sold by the Annihilators who spent their days and nights at the clubhouse drinking and playing pool.
+The Annihilators' clubhouse was known to locals as a "booze can" where contraband cigarettes together with stolen goods were sold by the Annihilators who spent their days and nights there drinking and playing pool.
 The Toronto biker Frank Lenti called the clubhouse a "glorified chicken coop" that was dirty and smelly.
 In an interview with the journalist Yves Lavigne, published in The London Free Press on 18 April 1998, the Annihilators were described by Lavinge as having "a low profile, making money on the drug trade."